AdhamAymanElsayed/USA-Air-Quality-Index-Prediction/README.md

 # USA-Air-Quality-Index-Prediction
 AQI or Air Quality Index is the primary way to measure the current quality of the air.
 AQI values range from 0-500.
+The higher the AQI value, the greater the level of air pollution and the greater the health concern.
+For example, an AQI value of 50 or below represents good air quality, while an AQI value over 300 represents hazardous air quality.
 AQI values are derived from moving averages/current values of PM2.5 (particulate matter), PM10, Ozone, Carbon Monoxide, Sulfur Dioxide, and Nitrogen Dioxide levels.
 #
 Streamlit app [here](https://usa-air-quality-index-prediction-phfhunqvzcaz92smncu9fl.streamlit.app/)